 Avoiding Irreversible Damage

-If you’re waking up with a sore jaw or headaches, or you’ve noticed chips or flattening of your teeth, a consult with Dr. Sharma and Dr. Baidwan is recommended.
+If you’re waking up with a sore jaw or headaches, or you’ve noticed chips or flattening of your teeth, a consult with Dr. Sharma is recommended.
 The sooner the problem receives attention, the less damage there will be.
 Often a carefully calibrated night guard will eliminate the symptoms while protecting your precious enamel.